Another floating dimension to the Mekong Delta: Nga Nam Market - VnExpress International

 Each boat has a cay beo or a pole on which samples of what is being sold are hung.
 This way, sellers do not need to call out their wares.

-The market also has many floating eateries serving regional foods with the widest smiles.
+The market also has many floating eateries serving regional foods with wide smiles.

 A bowl of noodle soup costs around VND15,000 ($0.66).